bentayebdounia/product-stor/README.md

 Product Store is a web application built with the Next.js framework and Material-UI (MUI) for the frontend.
 The application uses Redux for state management and integrates with the [Fake Store API](https://fakestoreapi.com/) to simulate a fully functional e-commerce store.
 This project demonstrates basic CRUD operations, product filtering, and search functionalities.

 ## Features
--**Login and Authentication: Users can log in to the application and maintain an authenticated session.
+- **Login and Authentication: Users can log in to the application and maintain an authenticated session.
 - **View Products**: Browse a list of all available products.
 - **Filter by Category**: Narrow down products by specific categories.
 - **Search Products**: Search for products by name or description.